MartinEesmaa/VVCEasy/FFMPEGVVC.md

 newgrp docker
 ```

-After these commands, try again to build image again.
+After that, please try again to build image again.

-If it's still error, reboot the machine.
+If it's still error occurred, reboot the machine.

 2: If the network connection is interrupted or disconnected while downloading repository and made timed out, it is recommended to cancel and retry again.